A 4-day Itinerary in Perth

 Day 4 City of Perth

-Opened in 2000 as Western Australia’s Millenium project, this modern glass sculpture is located at the Elizabeth Quay (in the heart of Barrack Square), and it’s an eye-catching landmark of Perth’s riverfront.
-The tower is only 82.5 meters tall yet it houses the Swan Bells., which comprise 18 bells sourced from historic churches in London.
+Opened in 2000 as Western Australia’s Millenium project, this modern glass sculpture is located at the Elizabeth Quay (in the heart of Barrack Square), and it’s an eye-catching landmark of Perth’s riverfront at Barrack St Jetty.
+The tower is only 82.5 meters tall yet it houses the Swan Bells., which comprise 18 bells sourced from historic St Martin-in-the-Fields churches in London.

 Join an interactive demonstration in the world’s only bell tower that was custom built to allow safe, close-up viewing of the bell ringers practicing this highly specialized musical style.